syncfusion-content/winui-docs/winui/DataGrid/Columns.md

 #### Data Annotations with AutoGenerateColumns

-SfDataGrid support to generate the columns based on built-in [Data Annotation Attributes](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel?view=dotnet-uwp-10.0&redirectedfrom=MSDN).
+SfDataGrid support to generate the columns based on built-in data annotation attributes.

-Data Annotations ignored, when the `AutoGenerateColumns` is set to `False`.
+Data annotations are ignored, when the `AutoGenerateColumns` is set to `False`.

 ##### Exclude column